mink0/mu-player/README.md

 ### Config
   * Config file is located in `~/.murc`.
-  * You should tweak timeouts there for the best results with your Internet provider.
+  * You should tweak timeouts there for the best searching results with your Internet provider.

 ### Log
   * Log is located in `/tmp/mu.log`.